wdi-sg/js-data-types/exercise.md

 * Concatenates all the elements in an array into a string.
 * Separates the characters of a string into an array.

+> This is a great exercise for practicing your "Google Fu"!

 ```js
 // Your answers go here.
 ```